2007 Kabul Premier League

-2007 Kabul Premier League was the second season of the Kabul Premier League.
-12 teams competed and the defending champion Ordu Kabul F.C. topped in the table once again by winning 10 out of the 11 games played.
+2007 Kabul Premier League was the first season of the inaugural Kabul Premier League.
+12 teams competed.
+Ordu FC topped in the table by winning 10 out of the 11 games played.
 Kabul Bank F.C. finished second, winning 9 out of the 11 games played.
 They lost one game while one of their matches ended in a draw.

+Overview

+In 2007, the Afghanistan Football Federation established the Kabul Premier League as a top tier national league, consisting of the 12 top teams from the Kabul A Division Football League.
+Later reports indicate that the A Division Football League operated as the second tier beneath the Kabul Premier League.